 6. Brew In Thru Food Truck

-Expect a delicious coffee and sweet treat served out of Brew In Thru, the popular pale green Citroen-turned food truck in Donegal’s scenic Teelin region.
+Expect a delicious coffee and sweet treat at Brew In Thru, the popular pale green Citroen-turned food truck in Donegal’s scenic Teelin region.

 Fans include local Donegal photographer James O’Donnell and his friendly border collies Iggy and Frida who stop by to fuel up on a regular basis before heading off for the day.